jakobholger/MatVaktaren/README.md

 ```
 cd WebscrapeMat
 ```
+3. Create an SQL server and Database locally or in the cloud and connect to the server using the credentials which are placed inside a config.py file.
+Please consider another method like environment due to safety issues.

-3. Navigate to the src folder
+4. Navigate to the src folder
 ```
 cd src
 ```
-4. Build Docker image from the dockerfile located in src
+5. Build Docker image from the dockerfile located in src
 ```
 docker build -t <name-of-choice> .
 ```
-5. Run image
+6. Run image
 ```
 docker run -p 3001:3001 <name-of-choice>
 ```